jurjenbloo/dbleu/content/post/why-dbleu-exists.md

 “What you’re not changing, you’re choosing.”
 That line lands with everyone, from engineers to executives.

 ## A turnaround that shaped me
-When I stepped into Move Beyond, the unit was wobbling.
+When I stepped into the role as Business Unit Director, the unit was wobbling.
 Half the consultants were near contract expiry.
 The BD team was new.
 We didn’t even have CRM access to know who to call.
 Commitment was low.

 We covered a wall with brown paper, listed the problems, set targets, and built a **24-hour plan**.
 Within a month we’d extended most contracts, rebuilt client contact, set expectations, and stood up recruitment, performance and learning.
 The mood shifted: people wanted to win again.
 Revenue followed, **+30%** but the part that stayed with me was the change in posture.
 Heads up.
 Eyes forward.